Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 ## Yet another bus ... ##

-You can look at the final source code to see what I came up with for note handlers, run it with the example Renoise file, or watch the video to just see it in action.
-There's a very good chance that the cde will not be exacrly what I've shown here.
-As I've been desribing the sketch I've been reconsidering how things should work.
-This is the nature of exploratiry coding.
+You can look at the final source code to see what I came up with for note handlers, run it with the example Renoise file, or [watch the video](http://youtu.be/M0bEJilXtJM) to just see it in action.
+There's a very good chance that the code will not be exactly what I've shown here.
+As I've been describing the sketch I've been reconsidering how things should work.
+This is the nature of exploratory coding.

 While trying out this and that I realized that it can be hard to pre-plan every change and switch and jump you might want to see in the sketch.
 As I would alter code or edit the MIDI tracks in Renoise and watch the results I kept thinking, hey, a sudden tint change would be good, or this would be the right beat to throw up dual full-sized images for half a bar.
 In other words, there were a few select effects I wanted but only at key moments.

 Editing this into the Renoise trigger tracks would be tricky.
 So much nicer to activate some things in real-time using another controller as the song plays.

 I had started off experimenting with my QuNexus keyboard.
 This device allows you shift the octave so I could have worked with a range of notes not already assigned.
 But I wanted to use a controller that might be more intuitive, something other than a standard keyboard.

 I picked up a [Novation Launchpad](http://us.novationmusic.com/midi-controllers-digital-dj/launchpad) sometime last year.
-It's a grid of touch switches.
+It's a grid of touch-pad switches.
 There's no velocity control, just on/off, great for triggering samples and loops and such.
 It sends MIDI notes within a preset range.
 Now, I sure there's a way to change what notes are assigned to each button, but since the bus name is passed on to the MIDI note handlers in the sketch I can safely reuse the existing notes.

 Another approach might be to set the Launchpad to use a specific channel.
 You can decide for yourself whether selecting behavior on yet another channel or branching based on bus name better fits you mental model of what's happening.

-I'm showing off my code to anyone who's interested but at the end of the day I'm writing it for my own use.
-This means that decisions on code flow and organization and naming are based on how I find myself actually using it, not on some abstract ideal that needs to work for all general cases.

 There are various places the code can switch behavior based on bus name.
 One, of course, is inside any of the note-handling methods.
 Another would be in `invokeNoteHandler`.
 Although I've been passing the bus name on to the note handlers my ideas for how to use the Launchpad didn't feel like a good fit for the existing  note handling code.
 For example, if I send C48 from the Launchpad I'm might not be looking to do another variation on the 4x4 grid-fill pattern, but something quite different.
 Adding a test in `onNote48` for this particular device felt clunky.
 Suppose I defined a different set of note handlers, specific to this device?

 This would save me the trouble of having to add this device-name check to every single `onNoteNN` method on the off-chance there's a note value overlap.
 The downside is having a device name hard-coded in my sketch.

-### ... and yet nother configuration option ###
+### ... and yet another configuration option ###

 While I wanted to dispatch certain MIDI messages to select handlers based on bus name I did not want to hard-code the bus name.
 At home I have a choice of controllers, but as I write this sentence I happen to be at [HeatSync Labs](http://www.heatsynclabs.org).
 I did not bring the Launchpad; the QuNexus fit much better into my laptop bag.

-Rather than rely the name of a specific controller in the code I added another configuration option to allow mapping device names to some other text.
+Rather than rely on the name of a specific controller in the code I added another configuration option to allow mapping device names to some other text.

 The `config.jsi`  entry looks like this:

     device_mappings: {"Launchpad": "grid", "QuNexus": "grid" }

-In sketch the code that sets up devices now also looks to see id there is a device mapping for a found device, and if so then it uses that mapping name as the bus name rather than then given device name.
+In sketch the code that sets up devices now also looks to see if there is a device mapping for a found device, and if so then it uses that mapping name as the bus name rather than then given device name.

 This required yet another change to [Configgy.pde](http://neurogami.com/blog/neurogami-conffigy-evolution.html).
 What's new is that you can store a `name:{<hashmap>}` setting and get back a `HashMap` of name/value string pairs.